ylin-atl/opensearch-learning-to-rank-base/README.md

 See the OpenSearch docs for official instructions, but this should work:

         docker run -p 9200:9200 -p 9600:9600 -e "discovery.type=single-node" YOUR/IMAGE_NAME:latest

+## Publishing the Docker Image

+To publish the Docker image to Docker Hub, you need to kick off the Docker action workflow:

+        gh workflow run .github/workflows/docker.yml